 » The Summer Project (10 days) provides 4 creative/sports sessions per day for each participant and their volunteers, led by special activity leaders

 What success will look like

-Success will be including up to 35 disabled children/young people per project, recruiting and training 70 volunteers for each project, running 20 creative/sports sessions per week
+Success will be including up to 35 disabled children/young adults per project, recruiting and training 70 volunteers for each project, running 20 creative/sports sessions per week

-Disabled young people will have improved social and everyday living skills as well as increased confidence.
+Disabled children and young adults will have improved social and everyday living skills as well as increased confidence.

-Progress (on individual learning targets) is recorded in disabled participants' individual profiles from participants' own reporting, observations by staff and volunteers and feedback from parents.
+Progress (on individual learning targets) is recorded in individual profiles from participants' own reporting, observations by staff and volunteers and feedback from parents.

 Volunteers gain skills and experience for work/studies.
 We track their progress through the references we provide for them and their self reported success in accessing work/studies of choice.

 Volunteer recruitment is a big challenge particularly as volunteering patterns are changing (in favour of shorter spells of volunteering and one-off volunteering).
 We have increased the number of training opportunities for new volunteers, improved our automated enquiry email responses, increased our telephone and text contacts, and are using social media more extensively (Facebook, twitter, instagram) both for recruiting new volunteers and retaining existing volunteers.